Best Mega Mural

 Best Street Art Tour (NEW)

-A tour is a guided experience of no less than two hours which is provided free or ticketed to the public where one of the major promotional aspects of the experience is street and / or outdoor art.
-The tour must have run one or more times in the eligibility period of 1 July 2020 to 30 September 2021.
+A tour is a guided experience of any duration which is provided free or ticketed to the public where one of the major promotional aspects of the experience is street and / or outdoor art.
+The tour must have run one or more times in the eligibility period of 1 November 2020 to 1 November 2021.
 Tours can include guided walking, boat, coach and tag-a-long vehicle tours during the day or night.

 Image: Sheep Hills silo in the Mallee (VIC) by ADNATE visited by a group on a bus tour.